Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Experiments and Results

-The results so far show that the proposed score detects violations and that violations hurt reward.
+The results so far show that MVS detects violations and that violations hurt reward.
 But can a practitioner actually \emph{use} the score?
 This is tested with a simple architecture-selection experiment: choose between a standard memoryless policy and one that receives a window of recent observations.

 \paragraph{Setup.} CartPole-v1 is used under two observation conditions.
 In the \emph{full} condition the agent sees all four state variables (position, velocity, angle, angular velocity).
 In the \emph{masked} condition the two velocities are zeroed out, leaving only positions---a clean partial-observability setting where the current observation alone cannot determine the next state.
 For each condition, both a standard MLP policy and a history-augmented policy (current plus two prior observations concatenated) are trained.
 All runs use PPO, 100k steps, 5 seeds, 20 evaluation episodes.